 For example, screen replacement on an iPhone 13 Pro Max without any sort of supplemental coverage costs $329.
 That’s a steep price to pay and a solid chunk of your phone’s original purchase price.
 But with AppleCare+, you’ll only have to pay $29 in addition to the plan’s upfront or monthly cost.
 That’s a pretty good deal.

 Even if you’re the most careful person, accidents can still happen.
 It only takes one clumsy cat or reckless neighbor to mess things up.
 Paying a little each month for coverage can be a little less painful than needing to pay a big sum at once to replace an entire device (or even just part of a device).
 So we’re taking a look to see what exactly AppleCare+ is, which devices it covers, and whether or not it’s worth the extra investment.

-Update, 10/18/21: Checked content for accuracy.
-Updated pricing for new MacBook Pro models.
+Update, 3/10/22: Verified content and links for accuracy.
+Updated pricing for new iPad Air.

 AppleCare is the 1-year limited warranty that comes with your device.
 It covers basic issues and problems like manufacturing defects.
 It also includes 90 days of free phone support.
 AppleCare+ is Apple’s extended warranty program and technical support plans for its devices.
 It extends AppleCare’s provisions for a longer period of time, and tacks on a few extra niceties as well.

 You don’t need to buy coverage the same day you buy your device, but you’ll need to purchase it within 60 days of your device’s purchase (30 for those located in Japan).
 It’s offered at checkout at Apple stores and on Apple’s website, and many authorized retailers offer it as well.
 Your AppleCare+ coverage starts on the day you purchase it, and you can cancel it at any time.